marijuana seeds for sale vegetation

 The Cannabis Vegetative Stage: An Important Step in Cultivation

-The cannabis vegetative stage can last as little as one week, or as long as six months.
-For cannabis grown indoors – where it is easier to control all aspects of life – the vegetative stage generally spans four to eight weeks.
-Following this vital phase, the flowering stage can be induced (through a change in lighting); this secondary stage lasts between 40 and 90 days.
+The cannabis vegetative stage can last as little as one week or as long as six months.
+For cannabis grown indoors—where it is easier to control all aspects of cultivation—the vegetative stage generally spans four to eight weeks.
+Following this vital phase, you can induce the flowering stage (through a change in lighting); this secondary stage lasts between 40 and 90 days.

-The length of the vegetative stage depends on the cannabis strain that has been planted.
-Auto-flowering varieties have a very short vegetative stage, regardless of their environment, because they are bred to automatically begin flowering after a set amount of time.
-Indica-dominant strains tend to grow little once the flowering stage has begun, and so may be kept in the vegetative stage a bit longer in order to support a larger harvest; sativa-dominant cannabis varieties can as much as triple in size after flowering begins, and so can support a shorter vegetative stage while producing a similar yield.
+The length of the vegetative stage depends on the cannabis strain you planted.
+Auto-flowering varieties have a very short vegetative stage, regardless of their environment, because they are all bred automatically begin flowering after a set amount of time.
+Indica-dominant strains tend to grow little once the flowering stage has begun, and so may be kept in the vegetative stage a bit longer in order to support a larger harvest; sativa-dominant cannabis varieties can as much as triple in size after flowering begins, so they can support a shorter vegetative stage while producing a similar yield.

 Despite this wide variance, the vegetative stage is very important.
-It is during this period of time that the structure and strength of stem and branches is developed.
+It is during this period of time that the structure and strength of the stems and branches are developed.
 The stronger the support structure of the plant, the more weight the cannabis can sustain during the flowering stage, translating to a higher bud yield.
-A good, healthy vegetative stage will also directly impact the health and quality of the buds.
+A healthy vegetative stage will also directly impact the health and quality of the buds you harvest.

 Read More: The cannabis types: Indica and Sativa